puma/puma/README.md

 # Start the puma control rack application on “url”.
 This application can
 # be communicated with to control the main server.
 Additionally, you can
-# provide an authentication token so all requests to the control server
+# provide an authentication token, so all requests to the control server
 # will need to include that token as a query parameter.
 This allows for
 # simple authentication.
 #